How can we help you today?

 • Securing your DNS helps prevent the spread of malware and phishing attacks.

-A compromised DNS can lead to severe consequences.
-For one, it exposes websites to vulnerabilities like redirecting users to harmful websites, intercepting sensitive data, or completely disrupting online services.
-To prevent these, it’s important for any company or individual to understand and implement DNS security measures as part of cybersecurity strategy.
+Core internet systems, including DNS, remain a frequent target because a single weakness can impact millions of users at once.
+To prevent these, it’s important for any company or individual to understand and implement DNS security measures as part of a cybersecurity strategy.

 What is DNS security?